bluurryy/bump-scope/README.md

 }
 ```
 The fact that the bump allocator allocates ever larger chunks and `reset` only keeps around the largest one means that after a few iterations, every bump allocation
-will be done on the same chunk.
+will be done on the same chunk and no more chunks need to be allocated.

 The introduction of scopes makes this bump allocator also great for temporary allocations and stack-like usage.